The Ultimate IRS Crypto Tax Reporting Checklist for 2026

 Once you calculate your crypto income and capital gains, the next step is reporting them correctly.
 This section explains which IRS forms you need to include when filing your tax return.

-Form 8949 is used to report every sale, trade, or disposal of cryptocurrency.
-You must list each transaction separately and include the date acquired, date sold, sale proceeds, cost basis, and the resulting gain or loss.
+• Form 8949: Form 8949 lists every sale, trade, or disposal of crypto.
+You must enter dates, proceeds, cost basis, and the gain or loss for each transaction.

 Filing Deadlines and Extensions for Crypto Taxes